apify/crawlee/README.md

 const request2 = await queue.fetchNextRequest();
 const request3 = await queue.fetchNextRequest();

-// Mark some requests them as handled await queue.markRequestHandled(request1);
+// Mark a request as handled
+await queue.markRequestHandled(request1);

-// If processing fails then reclaim the request back to the queue await  queue.reclaimRequest(request2);
+// If processing fails then reclaim the request back to the queue, so that it's crawled again await  queue.reclaimRequest(request2);
 ```